huzaifaalmesbah/user-first-kit/readme.txt

 No, the removal of default content like plugins, themes, posts, and pages is irreversible.
 Make sure to back up your data before using this plugin.

 == Changelog ==
+= 1.0.1 =
+* Update Readme .

 = 1.0 =
 * Initial release.

 == Screenshots ==

-1. Screenshots of the plugin settings page and options.
+1. Screenshots of the plugin settings page and options. #1
+2. Screenshots of the plugin settings page with checked. #2
+2. Screenshots of the plugin settings page after actions. #3

 == Upgrade Notice ==